 At Stratford-sub-Castle Primary School, we like to encourage our pupils to look after their skin and to be safe in the sun.
 Please put sun cream on your child before coming to school in the morning and provide them with a sun hat and a bottle of water.
 Children may re-fill the water bottle during the day.
-If you wish your child to wear sunglasses, they may keep them in their drawer.
-If children need to re-apply sun cream, then it may be sent into school in a sealed and named plastic bag.
-Name the tube, name the bag!
-THIS MUST BE HANDED TO A MEMBER OF STAFF IN EACH CLASS.
+If you wish your child to wear sunglasses, they may keep them in their bag or drawer.
 Staff will help pupils to apply this to themselves.
 If your child has a specific skin condition and requires help to apply cream, please talk to the Headteacher or Deputy Headteacher and we will talk to you about our Intimate Care Policy.